midedickson/GetTutoredOnline/README.md

 1. Body: null
 2. Headers: Content_Type: application/json, TokenAuthentication
-This view is very protected, and only by the user associated with tutor account protected.
+This view is very protected, and only by the user associated with tutor account can delete it.
 </p>
 <p>